therealcs1010/duke/tutorials/javaFxTutorialPart4.md

 When we create a new instance of `DialogBox`, we set both the controller and root Node to `DialogBox`.
 From this point onwards we can interact with `DialogBox` as we have in the previous tutorials.

-The last change that we have to make is to point our `Launcher` class in the right direction:
+The last change that we have to make is to point our `LauncherTest` class in the right direction:
-In `Launcher.java`
+In `LauncherTest.java`
 ```java
 //...
 Application.launch(Main.class, args);